Hyle-org/devhub-hyle/docs/concepts/proof-composability.md

 - Your operation involves several apps.
 - Your operation involves several proofs written in different languages.
-- Your operation involves actions that are very different and have different optimal languages: you can now afford to use them.
+- Your operation involves very different actions and has different optimal languages: you can now afford to use them.

-It is not useful if your operation's entire logic is in one single proof.
+It has no effect if your operation's entire logic is in one single proof.

 ## Writing a cross-contract call

-Your program doesn't need to directly verify another program’s execution.
+Your program doesn't need to verify another program’s execution directly.
 Instead, it references the external contract using a structured claim, such as:

 ```md
 MoneyApp::transfer(10, A, B) == true